ds3071/CRM-Sales-Pipeline-Analysis-Power-BI-Dashboard/README.md

 ## **Files**

 * `CRM_Sales_report.pbix` — the dashboard file
-* `/screenshots` — page exports for anyone viewing without Power BI Desktop
+* `/images` — page exports for anyone viewing without Power BI Desktop
+* `/data` — data used for this project